AkilaWic/mindfulness-app/README.md

 # mindfulness-app
-Join us in reducing student stress levels!
-Contribute to our Android app that offers stress management tools, resources, and directs students to relevant medical consultations based on their stress score.
-Let's make a positive impact on student mental health!
+Are you passionate about improving the mental health of higher education students?
+We are!
+Join our team in developing an Android application that aims to reduce student stress levels through medical consultation, stress management tools, and resources.
+We welcome all contributors who share our mission and want to make a difference in the lives of students.
+Let's collaborate and make this project a success!